Oct. 20, 2021

 However, the molecules on the strep bacteria are evenutally recognized as foreign to the body, and the child's immune system reacts to them by producing antibodies.
 Because of the molecular mimicry by the bacteria, the immune system reacts not only to the strep molecules, but also to the human host molecules that were mimicked; antibodies system "attack" the mimicked molecules in the child's own tissues.

-Studies at the NIMH and elsewhere have shown that some cross-reactive "anti-brain" antibodies target the brain--causing OCD, tics, and the other neuropsychiatric symptoms of PANDAS.
+Studies at the NIMH and elsewhere have shown that some cross-reactive "anti-brain" antibodies target the brain--causing obsessive compulsive disorder, tics, and the other neuropsychiatric symptoms of PANDAS.

 Could an adult develop PANDAS?